Phone: 817-697-4038 Fax: 877-409-3962

 What Is A Endoscopic Carpal Tunnel Release?

-Endoscopic carpal tunnel release (ECTR) is a minimally invasive surgical procedure used to treat carpal tunnel syndrome (CTS), a condition caused by the compression of the median nerve as it passes through the carpal tunnel in the wrist.
-This compression leads to symptoms such as pain, numbness, tingling, and weakness in the hand and fingers.
+Surgeons employ endoscopic carpal tunnel release (ECTR) as a minimally invasive surgical solution for carpal tunnel syndrome (CTS).
+This condition results from the compression of the median nerve within the wrist’s carpal tunnel.
+This leads to symptoms like pain, numbness, tingling, and hand and finger weakness.

-In endoscopic carpal tunnel release, a small, flexible tube with a camera and light at the end, known as an endoscope, is inserted through a tiny incision in the wrist.
-The endoscope allows the surgeon to visualize the structures inside the carpal tunnel without the need for a large incision.
+During endoscopic carpal tunnel release, surgeons insert an endoscope through the tiny wrist incision.
+This is a small, flexible tube with a camera and light at the end.
+Moreover, this allows them to visualize the carpal tunnel’s internal structures without requiring a large incision.

 While ECTR is generally safe, it carries some potential risks and complications, including infection, nerve or blood vessel injury, and incomplete relief of symptoms.
-Patients should carefully follow their surgeon’s post-operative instructions and attend follow-up appointments for a smooth recovery and optimal outcome.
+To minimize these risks, patients should carefully follow their surgeon’s post-operative instructions, which often include guidelines for wound care, activity restrictions, and signs of potential complications to watch for.
+Attending follow-up appointments is crucial for monitoring the healing process and addressing any issues that may arise.
+By adhering to their recovery plan and communicating with their healthcare provider, patients can achieve a smooth recovery and optimal outcome, ultimately relieving the symptoms of carpal tunnel syndrome and improving their quality of life.

 If you would like to speak to an Orthopedic Specialist, give us a call at 817-697-4038, or contact us over the web.
 Tele-medicine appointments are also available.